bitliner/generator-clap/README.md

 ==============

 A generator for [Yeoman](http://yeoman.io).
-Clap lets you generate an Express app, with ready to use REST-API to access data stored in a MongoDb database instance
+Clap lets you generate an Express app, with ready to use REST-API to access data stored in a MongoDb database instance.
+It includes also grunt and grunt-forever.

 To build the REST API layer, it uses the module [restful-mongo](https://github.com/bitliner/restful-mongo).